Guidance

 The MCA uses the online platform “MyKnow” for the Part A examination.
 Candidates are required to log onto the platform to take the examination using the link, username and password supplied in their NOE email.
 The Part A examination lasts for a maximum of 40 minutes and answers to all questions must be submitted within this time.

 The Part A examination is proctored and must be taken under examination conditions to avoid the candidate being flagged for malpractice.
-Proctoring uses a variety of tools to confirm the identity of the candidate and that examination conditions are maintained throughout.
+The proctoring uses a variety of tools to confirm the identity of the candidate and to ensure that examination conditions are maintained throughout.

 The result of the Part A Examination will be issued on completion of the proctoring process and emailed to the candidate within five working days.

-The examination is proctored throughout and will be reviewed if there is any suggestion of malpractice.
-In the event of confirmed malpractice, the candidate’s examination may be cancelled and considered as a failure.
-Additionally, appropriate penalties may be issued depending on the level of malpractice identified and the MCA may require the candidate to retake the Part A examination.
+The examination is proctored throughout and will be reviewed for malpractice.
+In the event of any malpractice, the candidate’s examination may be cancelled and considered as a failure.
+Additionally, appropriate penalties may be issued depending on the level of malpractice identified and the MCA.

 More information on malpractice can be found in section 10 of this MIN.